 About the VAFA

-The main competition structure comprises seven senior sections of between 10 and 12 clubs per section with a vertical promotion and relegation system in place that rewards success and allows clubs to find their level.
+The main competition structure comprises seven senior men’s sections of between 10 and 12 teams per section with a vertical double promotion and relegation system in place that rewards success and allows clubs to find their level.
 Each club must also field a reserves side in their respective reserve section in order to be considered a senior club.

-In total 72 clubs field close to 250 teams in 25 different sections over the course of the season.
-The home and away season runs from early April until late August with a three week finals series is staged for the best finishing sides in each section as they battle to win the premiership.
+In total, 73 clubs field more than 300 teams in 30 different sections over the course of the season.
+The home and away season runs from early April until late August with a three week finals series staged for the top-ranked teams in each section as they battle to win the premiership.